th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 The next diagram shows the queue lengths of the traffic classes in the outgoing network interface of the switch.
-The queue lengths don't increase over time because the data rate of the shaper incoming traffic is, on average, higher than the data rate of the outgoing traffic.
-This is because the incoming data rate fluctuates around the nominal value, i.e., sometimes it is higher.
-However, the shaper limits the data rate to the nominal value, so excess packets are stored in the queues, and not dropped.
+The queue lengths don't increase over time because the data rate of the shaper incoming traffic is, on average, is the same as the data rate of the outgoing traffic.
+The incoming data rate fluctuates around the nominal value, and the shaper limits the data rate to the same value.
+Excess packets are stored in the queues, and not dropped.

-**TODO** on average dont increase over time cos on average they are the same
+.. **TODO** on average dont increase over time cos on average they are the same

 .. figure:: media/TrafficShaperQueueLengths.png
    :align: center